IntelliTect/Coalesce/docs/modeling/model-components/methods.md

 ## Method Annotations

 Methods can be annotated with attributes to control API exposure and TypeScript generation.
-The following attributes are available for model methods.
-General annotations can be found on the [Attributes](/modeling/model-components/attributes.md) page.

-### `[Coalesce]`
+### [Coalesce]
 The [[Coalesce]](/modeling/model-components/attributes/coalesce.md) attribute causes the method to be exposed via a generated API controller.
-This is not needed for methods defined on an interface marked with `[Service]` - Coalesce assumes that all methods on the interface are intended to be exposed.
+This is not needed for methods defined on an interface marked with [`[Service]`](/modeling/model-types/services.md) - Coalesce assumes that all methods on the interface are intended to be exposed.
 If this is not desired, create a new, more restricted interface with only the desired methods to be exposed.

-### `[ControllerAction(Method = HttpMethod, VaryByProperty = string)]`
-The [[ControllerAction]](/modeling/model-components/attributes/controller-action.md) attribute controls how this method is exposed via HTTP.
-Can be used to customize the HTTP method/verb for the method, as well as caching behavior.

-### `[Execute(string roles)]`
+### [Display]

-The [[Execute]](/modeling/model-components/attributes/execute.md) attribute specifies which roles can execute this method from the generated API controller.
-Additional security restrictions that cannot be implemented with roles should be enforced with custom code in the method's implementation.
+The displayed name and description of a method, can be set via the [`[Display]`](https://learn.microsoft.com/en-us/dotnet/api/system.componentmodel.dataannotations.displayattribute) attribute.

-### `[LoadFromDataSource(Type dataSourceType)]`
+### [Execute]
-The [[LoadFromDataSource]](/modeling/model-components/attributes/load-from-data-source.md) attribute specifies that the targeted model instance method should load the instance it is called on from the specified data source when invoked from an API endpoint.
-If not defined, the model's default data source is used.
+The [[Execute]](/modeling/model-components/attributes/execute.md) controls most other aspects of custom methods:

+- Role-based security
+- HTTP Method
+- HTTP Caching
+- Data Source (for model instance methods)
+- Attribute validation enable/disable
+- Parameter auto-clear after execute in admin UI

 ## File Downloads